-Halloween has provided us with plenty of (hat) tricks and treats through the history of the National Hockey of History.
+Halloween has provided us with plenty of (hat) tricks and treats throughout the history of the National Hockey League.
 The Great One haunted goaltenders across the league, while some of the biggest names to play in Montreal and New York had big nights on this date.
+So, let’s all hop aboard the THW time machine and revisit all the best moments from Oct.
+31.

 Gretzky Scares More Goaltenders